Nihal-Tiwari/Bulk-Headers-Retriever/README.md

 ## Output

-The script retrieves the following security response headers for each website:
+The tool retrieves the following security response headers for each website:

 - strict-transport-security
 - x-frame-options